explorable-viz/esop2025/author-response/esop2025/response.md

 relationship) until the user needs information about specific interior vertices (perhaps those related to the execution of a particular function).
-The idea is alluded at the end of 7.1 (Future work), but given its relevance to the scalability question (which we agree also needs discussion), we will expand this a bit and move to the Performance discussion.
+The idea is alluded at the end of 7.1 (Future work), but given its relevance to the scalability question (which we agree also needs discussion), we will expand this a bit and move to the Evaluation section.
 The one-off (startup) cost is something we also hope to improve by building the graph imperatively, as discussed above.

 _Writing improvements._ These are good suggestions, which we will consider.
 On some specific points: